ElektraInitiative/libelektra/src/plugins/crypto/README.md

 ## How to compile

-The following compile variants are available:
+The following compilation variants are available:

 1. crypto_gcrypt
 2. crypto_openssl